Kim Bauer

 Kimberly 'Kim' Bauer is a fictional character played by Elisha Cuthbert on the television series 24.
 She is portrayed as the only daughter of the show's main character, Jack Bauer and his wife Teri.
-She is a former CTU analyst turned field agent and was a main cast member for the show's first three seasons and then season 5 and has made main guest appearances in other seasons.
+She is a former CTU analyst turned field agent and was a main cast member for the show's first three seasons and has made main guest appearances in other seasons.

 Within the 24 storyline, Kim is on multiple occasions brought into perilous situations, causing Jack Bauer's motives to shift from professional to personal.
 She has also worked under her father as an agent at the Los Angeles Counter Terrorist Unit.
-She has the distinction of being the only character other than Jack to appear in both the first and final season of 24 and at 79, appears in the fifth highest number of episodes of all characters throughout all eight seasons.

 Characterization

 Kimberly Bauer was born in Santa Monica, California, in 1984, to Jack and Teri Bauer.
 She dropped out of Santa Monica High School but obtained an associate degree in Computer Programming at Santa Monica College.
 She then pursues a career at the Counter Terrorist Unit in Los Angeles.